-- -A formula used by your credit card company to calculate how much interest you owe on each monthly statement. - -Every day the company adds your charges and payments and a daily amount of interest, then takes the daily total and divides that figure by the number of days in the month, to determine your average daily balance.
+- -A formula used by your credit card company to calculate how much interest you owe on each monthly statement. - -Every day the company adds your charges and payments, then takes the daily total and divides that figure by the number of days in the month, to determine your average daily balance.